noobping/keycord/docs/README.md

 - one secret per file
 - the first line as the password
 - later `key: value` lines as structured fields
-- a reserved `passkey:` field for passkey credential data when passkey support is enabled
 - `.gpg-id` for store recipients

 ## Keycord Features